 During 2014, we entered into a Credit Agreement, as amended, (the "Agreement) with Stifel Bank and Trust ("Stifel Bank"), a wholly-owned subsidiary of the Parent.
-Under the terms of the Agreement, Stifel Bank is providing our company with a \$95.0 million revolving credit facility.
-The credit facility expires in September 2015.
-The borrowings are secured with company-owned securities pledged as collateral.
+Under the terms of the Agreement, Stifel Bank is providing our company with a \$150.0 million revolving credit facility.
+The credit facility expires in September 2016.
+The borrowings are secured with company-owned securities and receivables pledged as collateral.
 The applicable interest rate under the revolving credit facility is calculated as a per annum rate equal to the Eurocurrency Rate plus 1.50%.
-At June 30, 2015, there were no advances outstanding on the revolving credit facility.
+The outstanding balance at June 30, 2016 was \$146.0 million and is included in borrowings in the consolidated statement of financial condition.